 - How well-equipped is your household for caring for newborn kittens?

 This is a huge commitment, and everyone in your home will be involved at one point or another.
-If you have a safe room where you can confine mother cat and kittens safely from the intrusion of other cats, dogs, small children and the like, you may be okay.
+If you have a safe room where you can confine mother cat and kittens from the intrusion of other cats, dogs, small children and the like, you may be okay.
 Otherwise (in the case of a stray), you should probably turn the job over to experts, such as local rescue organizations.

 - How equipped are you to place the kittens and mother cat into good homes?